Six-Day High Sea Level Forecast : Nāwiliwili, Kauaʻi

 - The daily and semi-daily variations in Sea Level that result from, for instance, forcing by the wind, by solar heating, and by set-up due to surface gravity wave swell; and,

-- Changes in Sea Level that occur over several days or more due, for instance, to open ocean currents hitting the island.
+- Changes in Sea Level that occur over several days or more due, for instance, to persistent winds and to slowly changing open ocean currents around the island.

 The Vertical Red Lines in this plot represent the confidence intervals for the Forecast Non-Tidal Sea Level.
 The length of these lines (from end to end) represents twice the standard deviation of the difference between the Observed Non-Tidal Sea Level and the Forecast Non-Tidal Sea Level for the year from October 2008 to October 2009.
 The true Non-Tidal Sea Level, once measured, can be expected to fall within the limits of the red lines approximately two times out of three.
 Doubling the length of the red lines will ensure that approximately 19 out of 20 true, observed values will fall within those confidence limits.